Pylons/waitress/docs/arguments.rst

 sockets
     A list of sockets.
 The sockets can be internet or unix sockets and have to be bound.
-    If the socket list is not empty waitress creates one server for each socket.
+    If the socket list is not empty, waitress creates one server for each socket.
     Default is ``[]``.

     .. warning::